Birne94/Coffee-in-the-Cloud/docs/user.md

 ![settings screen](images/app-settings.png "settings screen")

 In case you have the permission to manage the global balance you can do that here as well.
+When selected a user the amount will be added to his balance.
+Otherwise the global balance will be updated.

+In order to substract money from the global balance you have to enter a negative number.

 ![global balance settings](images/app-balance.png "global balance settings")